 Chief Executive Officer, Intensive Care Society

-Katie has a wealth of experience leading membership growth and transformational change.
+Katie is the CEO for the Intensive Care Society (ICS) and has a wealth of experience leading membership growth and transformational change.
 Over her career she has led trade associations, membership organisations and public-private partnerships, and has worked in a variety of sectors including local growth, construction, skills and healthcare.
-Most recently she was CEO at ENT UK, the surgical association for Ear, Nose, Throat and Head and Neck surgeons.
+Prior to the ICS she was CEO at ENT UK, the surgical association for Ear, Nose, Throat and Head and Neck surgeons.
 She has a passion for corporate social responsibility, and is an active champion of wellbeing as well as equity, diversity and inclusion.

 ×